AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/manage-projects/edit-projects.md

    * When you select multiple projects from the same group, both system-level and group-specific task approval processes display in this field.
    * When you select multiple projects from different groups, only system-level task approval processes display in this field.

 1. In the **Task Default Custom Forms** box, select the custom form or forms that you want to associate with all new tasks when you add them to the project.
 You must build the custom forms before they are available to select in this field.
 Only active custom forms display in the list.
-For more information about building custom forms, see [Create or edit a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md).
+For more information about building custom forms, see [Design a form with the form designer](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md).
 You can associate up to ten custom forms with a task.
 1. (Optional) Select **Use Work Effort to automatically calculate task Planned Hours** if you want to enable managing task effort by using Work Effort instead of Planned Hours.

    ![](assets/nwe-work-effort-on-projects-350x182.png)